-(a) The classification of square feet expiring is based upon the Company's historical weighted average tenant retention rates during the period from January 1, 1994 to September 30, 1997 of approximately 81.4% for the Retail Properties and approximately 71.8% for the Industrial Properties.

-- (10) Represents a reserve for estimated annual recurring building improvements which has been based upon the Company's expected costs for the 12 months ending December 31, 1998 for Properties owned by the Company for more than three years of \$0.15 per square foot or \$412 for the Retail Properties (on 2,743,433 square feet) and \$0.12 per square foot or \$2,000 for the Industrial Properties (on 16,662,958 square feet) net of minority interests share of approximately \$24.
-The weighted average annual historical recurring capital expenditures paid by the Company during the years ended December 31, 1994, 1995 and 1996 and the nine months ended September 30, 1997 was \$0.05 for retail properties and \$0.02 for industrial properties.
-The Company considers all building improvement costs incurred during the first three years of ownership to be non-recurring and part of the acquisition cost of the Property. - (11) Represents a reserve for estimated principal amortization of mortgage loans for 12 months ending December 31, 1998, net of minority interests share of approximately \$114.
-Excludes principal amounts due at maturity totaling approximately \$13,076 for the 12 month period as the Company intends to refinance such amounts upon maturity; however, there can be no assurance that such refinancing will occur.
+- (a) The classification of square feet expiring is based upon the Company's historical weighted average tenant retention rates of: (i) during the period from January 1, 1994 to September 30, 1997, approximately 81.4% for the Retail Properties and approximately 71.8% for the Contributed Industrial Properties and (ii) during the period from January 1, 1996 to June 30, 1997, approximately 79.5% for the Pending Acquisition Properties. - (b) Represents historical weighted average tenant improvements and leasing commissions per square foot of leased space: (i) during the period from January 1, 1994 to September 30, 1997 for the Contributed Industrial Properties and the Retail Properties and (ii) during the period from January 1, 1996 to June 30, 1997 for the Pending Acquisition Properties. - (c) The actual amount of tenant improvements and leasing commissions is subject to a number of factors beyond the control of the Company; therefore, no assurances can be given that the actual amount expended will not vary significantly from such estimate. - (10) Represents a reserve for estimated annual recurring building improvements which has been based upon the Company's expected costs for the 12 months ending December 31, 1998 for Properties owned by the Company for more than three years of \$0.15 per square foot or \$411 for the Retail Properties (on 2,743,433 square feet) and \$0.12 per square foot or \$2,000 for the Contributed Industrial Properties (on 16,662,958 square feet), net of minority interests' share of approximately \$23.
+The weighted average annual historical recurring capital expenditures paid by the Company during the years ended December 31, 1994, 1995 and 1996 and the nine months ended September 30, 1997 was \$0.05 for Retail Properties and \$0.02 for Contributed Industrial Properties.
+The Company considers all building improvement costs incurred during the first three years of ownership to be non-recurring and part of the acquisition cost of the Property.
+No reserve has been provided for the Pending Acquisition Properties as costs incurred during 1998 on such properties will be considered non-recurring. - (11) Represents a reserve for estimated principal amortization of mortgage loans for the 12 months ending December 31, 1998, net of minority interests' share of approximately \$114.
+Excludes principal amounts due at maturity totaling approximately \$13,076 for the 12 month period ended December 31, 1998 as the Company intends to refinance such amounts upon maturity; however, there can be no assurance that such refinancing will occur.

-(12) Based on a total of 81,962,908 shares of Common Stock, assuming that the Underwriter's over-allotment option is not exercised, and 2,387,531 units in the Operating Partnership expected to be outstanding following the completion of the Offering.
-The Company estimates that approximately 14% of the estimated cash distributions for the 12 months ending December 31, 1998 will be a return of capital for federal income tax purposes.
+- (12) Based on a total of 81,963,529 shares of Common Stock, assuming that the Underwriter's over-allotment option is not exercised, and 2,386,910 units in the Operating Partnership expected to be outstanding following the completion of the Offering.
+Based upon estimated taxable income for the 12 months ending December 31, 1998 of approximately \$90.7 million, the Company estimates that approximately 19% of the estimated cash distributions for the 12 months ending December 31, 1998 will be a return of capital for federal income tax purposes. - (13) Excluding the effects of the Pending Acquisition, the estimated CAD payout ratio is 96.3% (assuming lease renewals) and 102.3% (assuming no lease renewals) based upon pro forma FFO for the nine months ended September 30, 1997 of approximately \$102,575 and estimated CAD for the 12 months ending December 31, 1998 of approximately \$120,035 (assuming renewals) and \$112,909 (assuming no lease renewals).